tylerapplebaum/CryptoForDummies/README.md

 7. References
 ***
 ####1.
 The Basics
 The purpose of this document is to give a somewhat in-depth explanation of SSL/TLS and the encryption and math backing it.
-The math will stay at around a high school level, mostly because I'm not capable of explaining it any further.
+The math will stay at around a high school level, mostly because I'm not capable of explaining it any further. :laughing:

   #####1.1 Symmetric vs. Asymmetric Encryption
   Symmetric encryption, or secret key encryption, uses the same key for both encrypting and decrypting.